 - recruiting people with the right skill sets

 As it’s becoming increasingly hard to hire tech talent, recruiters are constantly trying out new ways of making the grass seem greener on their side.
 It’s common knowledge that HR departments constantly work to outdo themselves in introducing new perks and benefits.
-At the same time, very few HR professionals actually think about what developers really want, need, and are attracted to: to learn new technologies, take up interesting challenges, and share knowledge.
+At the same time, very few HR professionals actually think about what developers really want, need, and are attracted to: learn new technologies, take up interesting challenges, and share knowledge.

-Say goodbye to stale career paths
+Say goodbye to stale career paths with competency mapping

 Do you know any artists who learned to paint so that they could one day manage an auction house?
 Probably not, as their passion is their art.
 If they wanted a career in management, they could have gone to business school.
-So why do businesses present senior developers with stale career paths where they can only become managers, architects or analysts?
+So why do businesses present senior developers with stale career paths where they can only become managers, architects, or analysts?
 Should they really be offered one of these not-so-loved and socially unappreciated roles if their passion is coding?
 It’s common for burnt-out employees to ask to be migrated horizontally, be it to a different team or to a completely new role.
 In most cases, however, such requests are turned down because they need to stick to their current roles.
 Thanks to career maps, employees have an understanding of their growth opportunities and they know exactly what professional development efforts they should be making to arrive at their desired end result.

 It is foolish to think that your developers are limited to the options that you give them.
 If you can’t give them the career they want one of your competitors probably can.
 It is a waste of time, money, and talent to let a good developer leave your company because you haven’t supported their success.